Clinics and Externships

 Founded 50 years ago, Columbus Cummunity Legal Services (CCLS), our in-house clinical program is widely respected as a pioneer in clinical legal education.
 CCLS has helped thousands of disadvantaged residents of Washington, DC., navigate America's complicated legal system to obtain justice, protection, and relief.

-CCLS encompasses four separate clinical programs.
-Students in the Veteran Advocacy and Estate Planning Clinic (taught in the evening for part-time students) advocate for the rights of tose who have served our country in the armed forces and have been denied veterans' benefits.
-In addition, students provide estate-planning services to both veterans and non-veterans alike.
-Student attorneys draft wills, trusts, health care directives, and powers of attorney.
+CCLS encompasses two separate clinical programs.
 In the Families and the Law Clinic, students represent clients before local courts and federal immigration relief, including VAWA self-petitions, battered spouse waivers, and U visa applications.

 Students in the Immigrant and Refugee Advocacy Clinic (IRAC) advocate for immigrants and refugees in our courts, administrative proceedings, and policy forums.
 Students assist low-income clients living in D.C., Virginia, and Maryland who have experienced political persecution, violence, or humanitarian crisis in their home countries.
 IRAC will represent clients with matters such as asylum, special immigrant visas for unaccompanied minors, labor trafficking, and naturalization.
 In addition, students may assist clients on issues that impact or relate to the clients immigration status such as child support, public benefits, or employment concerns.
-IRAC clients will include adults as well as unacompanied minors.
-Students in the Low Income Taxpayer Clinic represent low-income taxpayers in controversies with the Internal Revenue Service (IRS) regarding issues such as return filing, IRS correspondence examinations and IRS collections, and appeals, and with judicial review before the United States Tax Court. - Additional Clinical Opportunities
+IRAC clients will include adults as well as unacompanied minors. - Additional Clinical Opportunities

 The Law School also offers a robust Externship program, which enables students to gain hands-on experience while observing the work of lawyers in a wide range of practice areas and practice types.